GrapesJS/storage-indexeddb/README.md

   var editor = grapesjs.init({
       container : '#gjs',
       ...
-      storageManager: {
+      storageManager: { type: 'indexeddb' },
-        type: 'indexeddb',
-        // In case of multiple editors on the same page indicate an id to
-        // prevent collisions
-        id: 'some-id',
-      },
       plugins: ['grapesjs-indexeddb'],
       pluginsOpts: {
         'grapesjs-indexeddb': {
+          options: {
+            // In case of multiple projects on the same page indicate an id to
-          // options
+            // prevent collisions
+            key: 'user-project-id',
+            // Update IndexedDB name for the DB and the table containing project data
+            dbName: 'editorLocalData',
+            objectStoreName: 'projects',
+          }
         }
       }
   });